Holocaust survivors flee from Ukraine to Germany for safety - NewsBreak

 Mahlo began coordinating the evacuations less than two weeks ago — speaking to government officials, diplomats, NGOs and border personnel to make it all happen.

 “Getting them to a secure place of comfort and providing all we can is a top priority for us,” Mahlo said, adding that he cried with relief after the first group made it out.
-“Everybody was working like crazy, but still it is a miracle that we got them got out successfully.”What did Chris Rock say before Will Smith slapped him?
+“Everybody was working like crazy, but still it is a miracle that we got them got out successfully.”Ukraine to insist on sovereignty at next round of talks

 Upon their arrival in Germany, the elderly refugees are taken to Jewish or interfaith nursing homes across the country.